CollegeHound

 This stage becomes much harder when the information is scattered.

-Students do not need to stay in full application mode forever, but they do need to keep track of portals, missing materials, financial aid, scholarships, and senior-year follow-through.
-When families stay organized without becoming consumed by the process, this stage often feels much more manageable.
+Students do not need to stay in full application mode forever.
+But they do need to keep track of portals, missing materials, financial aid, scholarships, and senior-year grades.
+The families who handle this stage best are the ones who stay organized without becoming consumed by it.

 Frequently Asked Questions